2025 Think Dirty Awards Finalist

 A more vital complexion can prevent the signs of aging in the future.
 Strawberry is skin-friendly.
 A cleanser with this red antioxidant can help minimize other cosmetics' irritation.

 The acids in the juice of a strawberry can lighten the appearance of age spots and freckles.
 While this is not confirmed, using strawberry extract can improve the overall brightness of the face, as the ingredient improves blood flow and enables the body to remove impurities by wiping them away in the bloodstream.
-Plus, they help the surface to sloughed away dead skin cell build-up.
+Plus, they help the surface to slough away dead skin cell build-up.

 As a toner, it is one of the cosmetic market's most effective and least irritating ingredients.
 While it wipes out oil and dirt, it helps to shrink pores and make the entire face look more youthful and natural.